StefanHustrulid/BirdBrain/README.md

 # TODO

-Write AI-framework in python using class structure (using Matlab as source)
+Write AI-framework in python3 using class structure (using Matlab as source)

 Write Train and Test scripts